 This chapter includes the following articles.

-This chapter contains interviews with Nonkululeko Nyembezi-Heita, Chairman, Johannesburg Stock Exchange; Stephen van Coller, Chief Executive of Corporate and Investment Banking, Barclays Africa; and Elias Masilela, Former CEO, Public Investment Corporation.
+This chapter contains interviews with Donna Oosthuyse, Director of Capital Markets, Johannesburg Stock Exchange; and Stephen van Coller, Chief Executive of Corporate and Investment Banking, Barclays Africa.